 In some countries, the establishment of concepts and programs on Quality Assurance designed for medical laboratories is mandatory.
-In Switzerland for instance, a Swiss Commission for Quality Assurance (QUALAB) has been created a few years ago to supervise and implement quality measures within the major laboratory specialties (clinical chemistry, hematology, immunology, microbiology, and genetics).
-Among many others requirements, the regular participation in external quality control is mandatory.
-A list of analyses that are submitted to external quality control is published regularly.
+In Switzerland for example, a Commission for Quality Assurance (QUALAB), created a few years ago, publishes yearly a list of analyses submitted to external quality controls.
+The laboratory specialties in clinical chemistry, hematology, immunology, microbiology, and genetics are directly concerned with these obligations.

-Andrology and IVF laboratories are not concerned by these requirements, mainly because the insurances do not reimburse any activity associated with medically assisted procreation, with the exception of sperm preparations for artificial inseminations.
-The IVF laboratories are nevertheless subjected to precise legal requirements in terms of laboratory supervision and management.
-They necessitate a cantonal authorization and are regularly inspected by the cantonal physician.
-On these occasions, the respect of the published Criteria for the functioning of Medical laboratories is often evaluated.
-Within these requirements, the participation in external quality controls is checked.
+Andrology and IVF laboratories are not concerned with these requirements because health insurance does not reimburse any activity associated with IVF.
+Nevertheless, these laboratories must comply with precise legal requirements regarding laboratory supervision and management.
+They necessitate a cantonal authorization given by the cantonal physician following an on-site inspection.
+On these occasions, the respect for the published Criteria for the functioning of Medical laboratories, and the participation in external quality controls are checked.

 Internal quality control

-In Andrology or IVF laboratories, there are no available IQC for the following reasons:
+In Andrology or IVF laboratories, there are no available IQCs for the following reasons:

-- The samples are living cells or gametes, which are either precious, sensitive to the ambient conditions.
+- The samples are living cells or gametes, which are either precious or sensitive to ambient conditions.
 For ethical reasons, the use of human material for IQC is questionable or unrealistic.

-- The organization of an IVF laboratory is rather complex and relies on a long series of usually unrelated events, which have to be coordinated and kept under control.
-Due to the multifaceted nature of these events, the use of rigorous protocols and markers allow monitoring the various components of the system.
+- The organization of an IVF laboratory is complex and relies on a long series of usually unrelated events, which need to be coordinated and kept under control.
+Due to the multifaceted nature of these events, the use of rigorous protocols and markers allows for monitoring the various components of the system.
 Several approaches tend to test the proper working conditions of the IVF laboratory as a whole: for instance, the mouse embryo assay (MEA), the sperm survival test (SST), and the mean fertilization or pregnancy rates.

-- A great amount of the routine IVF activity relies on the proper observation of morphological, cytological and cellular characteristics.
-Based on these observations important decisions have to be taken by the embryologist, which will, in turn, affect the clinical choice.
+- Many routine IVF activities rely on the microscopic observation of morphological, cytological, and cellular characteristics.
+Based on these observations, important decisions have to be taken by the embryologist, which will, in turn, affect the clinical choice.

 External quality assessment

-The use of external quality control (EQC) to assess whether subjective evaluation of gametes and embryos is performed according to accepted guidelines is essential.
-A comparison of individual evaluation with those of other professionals is a way of warranting precision and quality of transmitted results.
-It is thus in the proper interest of the IVF laboratories to become aware of Quality Management processes and to implement them even if their choice is not to go up to an ISO accreditation.
+External quality control (EQC) assessing whether the subjective evaluation of gametes and embryos match accepted guidelines is essential.
+Comparing individual gradings with those of other professionals is a way of warranting precision and quality of transmitted results.
+It is thus in the interest of the IVF laboratories to become aware of Quality Management processes and to implement them even if their choice is not to go up to an ISO accreditation.